- Nation wide delivery

 Sharp sand and cement should be used, the mix consists of 5 shovels of sand and one cement well mixed the mixture should be damp but not wet semi dry or moist mix, the exact amount of water should be judged by how damp your sand is prior to mixing care should be taken not to add to much water, your mix should hold together when clinched with no water running out.
 Working life will depend on the weather conditions if it’s a hot day your mix will go off quickly on a typical British summer day then the mix should last 1-2 hours.

 To prepare the screed, it should be spread evenly covering approx. 1-2m2 area each time, with a bed thickness of approx. 50-60mm and ‘screeded’ off with a long straight edge tool working to your levels each time e.g. kerbs or rail points.
 Each piece should be laid on top of the screed and taped down using a rubber mallet until the screed has compacted, care must be taken and levels should all ways be checked.

-We also recommend using a slurry primer to increase its adhesive properties (Optional), this is done by using SBR and neat cement 50% each, mix small amounts at each time as this will go off quickly and paint on to the back of piece, care should be taken with the slurry mix if any of this mix should get in contact with the surface of the product then please dilute with water ASAP note that working gloves should also be used.
+We recommend slurry primer to increase its adhesive properties, this is done by purchasing our prime + grip primer, paint on to the back of product, care should be taken with the mix if any of this mix should get in contact with the surface of the product then please dilute with water ASAP note that working gloves should also be used.